edmamerto/minbootcamp/README.md

 ```
 $ docker
 ```
 By default the docker daemon always runs as the root user.
-This just means you have to prepend `sudo` all the time.
+This just means you have to prepend `sudo` all the time when you run docker commands.
 This can be annoying so let's add your user which is `vagrant` to the docker group.
 ```
 $ sudo usermod -aG docker $USER
 ```